GlobalEmpire/OC-Programs/README.md

 For more information on the Global Empire, feel free to do any of the above.

-The Global Empire: Powering the future
+The Global Empire: Globally Engineered, Personally Designed Pro Agnitione
-Pro Agnitione